lucasluqui/KnightLauncher/README.md

 -----

 ## Features
-* Install and uninstall game mods in an easy and noob-friendly way without worrying about game updates.
+- Install and uninstall game mods in an easy and noob-friendly way without worrying about game updates.
-* Jump into several editors such as a model viewer and a scene editor to create custom user-generated content.
+- Jump into several editors such as a model viewer and a scene editor to create custom user-generated content.
-* Automatically patch your game to use a 64-bit Java VM to improve the game's performance.
+- Automatically patch your game to use a 64-bit Java VM to improve the game's performance.
-* Re-install and verify your game files with ease.
+- Re-install and verify your game files with ease.
-* Intuitive and user-friendly UI for configuring advanced Java VM settings.
+- Intuitive and user-friendly UI for configuring advanced Java VM settings.
-* Discord integration that shows your current game activity on your Discord status.
+- Discord integration that shows your current game activity on your Discord status.
 This feature is only available on Windows.
-* Launch alt accounts with lesser resources assigned to them avoiding losing performance on your main instance.
+- Launch alt accounts with lesser resources assigned to them avoiding losing performance on your main instance.
-* Future-proofed to support third party servers.
+- Future-proofed to support third party servers.
 Third party server support __**will not**__ be enabled while Grey Havens' Official servers are still online, unless explicitly permitted by their respective right owners and/or law.
+- And more...

 ## Downloading & Installing